VRPRM: Process Reward Modeling via Visual Reasoning: Introduction

 Therefore, an increasing number of Process Reward Models (PRMs) have been proposed to directly score each step of the generated content.
 Yet, they face a critical problem: how can a reward model that lacks reasoning ability itself be used to guide a thinking policy model?

 To address the poor capability and generalization of reward models, many works on Chain-of-Thought Reward Models (CoT-RMs) have been proposed.
-As shown in Table \ref{Table:compareRM}, the vast majority of these are CoT-ORM models, with only a few study~\cite{zhao2025genprm} training a PRM by synthesizing CoT-PRM supervised fine-tune (SFT) data, which rely on manual annotation or costly distillation methods.
+As shown in Fig \ref{Table:compareRM}, the vast majority of these are CoT-ORM models, with only a few studies~\cite{zhao2025genprm} training a PRM by synthesizing CoT-PRM supervised fine-tune (SFT) data, which rely on manual annotation or costly distillation methods.
 This data bottleneck has become a key obstacle hindering the improvement of PRM performance and generalization across multiple tasks and scenarios.

 RL presents a promising approach to not only address the data cost problem but also enhance generalization capabilities beyond what supervised fine-tuning can achieve~\cite{chen2025rm,chu2025sft}.
-This paper is dedicated to pioneering the integration of RL into the PRM training process for the first time.
+As shown in Fig \ref{fig:intro}, previous studies typically used outcome-level data for reinforcement learning, where result-based rewards encourage the model to guess the correct answer, enabling easy reward through guessing.
+In contrast, training with process-level data requires evaluating the entire process, with higher scores awarded only for correctly predicting all steps.
+This reduces the reliance on random guesses, promoting more accurate and structured process evaluation.

 In this paper, we propose Visual Reasoning PRM (VRPRM), a first visual PRM with CoT capability, and we design an efficient two-stage training data leveraging strategy.
 First, supervised fine-tuning (SFT) is performed using a small amount of high-quality CoT-PRM data to activate the model's initial long-term reasoning and process evaluation capabilities; then, non-CoT PRM data is used to perform reward verification in reinforcement learning, reducing the demand for CoT-PRM data and further enhancing the model's deep thinking ability.
 Experimental results show that using only 3.6K CoT-PRM SFT data and 50K non-CoT PRM RL training data, VRPRM can surpass the non-thinking PRM with a total data volume of 400K.
 This result confirms that the proposed combined training strategy can achieve higher quality reasoning capabilities at a lower data annotation cost, thus providing a new paradigm for PRM training with more efficient data utilization.